joeshirey/SamplesUI/docs/TDD.md

 ### 3.2.
 Key Dependencies

-- `express`: Web framework for Node.js.
+- `express`: A minimal and flexible web framework for Node.js, used to build the RESTful API.
-- `@google-cloud/bigquery`: Google Cloud client library for BigQuery.
+- `@google-cloud/bigquery`: The official Google Cloud client library for interacting with BigQuery.
-- `cors`: Middleware for enabling Cross-Origin Resource Sharing.
+- `cors`: Middleware for enabling Cross-Origin Resource Sharing, allowing the frontend to make requests to the backend.
-- `dotenv`: Module for loading environment variables from a `.env` file.
+- `dotenv`: A module for loading environment variables from a `.env` file into `process.env`, simplifying local development.
-- `nodemon`: A tool that automatically restarts the Node.js application when file changes in the directory are detected (used for development).
+- `nodemon`: A development tool that automatically restarts the Node.js application when file changes are detected.

 ### 3.3.
 API Endpoints

 The backend exposes the following API endpoints under the `/api` prefix:

-- `GET /config`: Returns the public Google Cloud Project ID and BigQuery view name.
+- `GET /config`: Returns public configuration details, such as the Google Cloud Project ID and the BigQuery view name, for display on the frontend.
-- `GET /languages`: Returns a list of all available programming languages.
+- `GET /languages`: Returns a distinct list of all available programming languages from the data source.
-- `GET /product-areas`: Returns a list of product areas for a given language.
+- `GET /product-areas`: Returns a list of product areas for a given language, including aggregated metrics like sample count and average score.
-- `GET /region-tags`: Returns a list of region tags for a given language and product area.
+- `GET /region-tags`: Returns a list of region tags (individual samples) for a given language and product area.
-- `GET /details`: Returns the detailed evaluation data for a given selection.
+- `GET /details`: Returns the complete, detailed evaluation data for a specific code sample, identified by its language, product area, and region tag.
-- `GET /fetch-code`: Fetches the raw code file from a given GitHub URL.
+- `GET /fetch-code`: Acts as a proxy to fetch the raw code file from a public GitHub URL, avoiding client-side CORS issues.

 ### 3.4.
 Error Handling

-The application uses a centralized error-handling middleware in `server.js`.
-Any exceptions thrown in the asynchronous route handlers are caught by this middleware, which logs the error and returns a standardized JSON error response to the client.
+The application implements a centralized error-handling strategy.
+A dedicated middleware function in `server.js` catches any exceptions that occur in the asynchronous route handlers.
+This ensures that all errors are handled consistently, logged to the console for debugging, and returned to the client as a standardized JSON error response with a `500` status code.

 ## 4. Frontend Design

-The frontend is a single-page application built with HTML, CSS, and vanilla JavaScript.
+The frontend is a responsive single-page application built with HTML, CSS, and vanilla JavaScript, ensuring a lightweight and fast user experience.

 ### 4.1.
-Dependencies
+Key Dependencies

-- **Tailwind CSS:** A utility-first CSS framework for styling.
+- **Tailwind CSS:** A utility-first CSS framework used for all styling, enabling rapid development of a modern and responsive UI.
-- **Highlight.js:** A library for syntax highlighting.
+- **Highlight.js:** A powerful library for client-side syntax highlighting of the code samples displayed in the detail view.
-- **Marked.js:** A library for parsing Markdown, used to render evaluation assessments and recommendations.
+- **Marked.js:** A library for parsing Markdown, used to render the evaluation assessments and recommendations, which may contain Markdown formatting.

 ### 4.2.
 Code Structure

 The frontend code is organized into three main files located in the `web/` directory:

-- `index.html`: The main HTML file that contains the structure of the application.
+- `index.html`: The main HTML file that defines the structure of the application, including the three-panel layout and all UI elements.
-- `style.css`: A file for any custom CSS that is not handled by Tailwind CSS.
+- `style.css`: A file for any custom CSS that is not handled by Tailwind CSS, such as scrollbar styling.
-- `app.js`: The main JavaScript file that contains all the application logic.
+- `app.js`: The core JavaScript file that contains all the application logic, including state management, API data fetching, event handling, and DOM manipulation.

 ## 5. Code Quality

-To ensure a high level of code quality and consistency, the project uses the following tools:
+To ensure a high level of code quality, consistency, and maintainability, the project is configured with the following tools:

-- **ESLint:** A static analysis tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
-Configuration is in `eslint.config.js`.
+- **ESLint:** A static analysis tool for identifying and reporting on patterns in JavaScript code, helping to prevent common errors.
+The configuration is located in `eslint.config.js`.
-- **Prettier:** An opinionated code formatter that enforces a consistent style.
-Configuration is in `.prettierrc.json`.
+- **Prettier:** An opinionated code formatter that enforces a consistent code style across the entire codebase.
+The configuration is in `.prettierrc.json`.

 The following npm scripts are available to run these tools:

-- `npm run lint`: Checks for linting errors.
+- `npm run lint`: Checks the codebase for any linting errors.
-- `npm run lint:fix`: Automatically fixes fixable linting errors.
+- `npm run lint:fix`: Automatically fixes any fixable linting errors.
-- `npm run format`: Formats the entire codebase.
+- `npm run format`: Formats the entire codebase using Prettier.
+- `npm test`: Runs the full test suite using the Jest testing framework.

 ## 6. Data Model

-The data is stored in a BigQuery table with the following (simplified) schema:
+The data is stored in a BigQuery table (or view) with a schema designed to support the dashboard's features.
+The key fields include:

-- `sample_language` (STRING): The programming language of the code sample.
+- `sample_language` (STRING): The programming language of the code sample (e.g., "javascript", "python").
-- `product_name` (STRING): The product name the code sample belongs to.
+- `product_name` (STRING): The name of the product the code sample belongs to (e.g., "Cloud Run", "BigQuery").
-- `product_category` (STRING): The category the product belongs to.
+- `product_category` (STRING): The category the product belongs to (e.g., "Serverless", "Databases").
-- `region_tags` (ARRAY<STRING>): An array of region tags associated with the code sample.
+- `region_tags` (ARRAY<STRING>): An array of region tags associated with the code sample, used for identification.
-- `overall_compliance_score` (INTEGER): The overall quality score of the code sample.
+- `overall_compliance_score` (INTEGER): The overall quality score of the code sample, typically on a scale of 0-100.
-- `evaluation_data_raw_json` (STRING): A JSON string containing the detailed evaluation data, which may include an array of `citations`.
+- `evaluation_data_raw_json` (STRING): A JSON string containing the detailed evaluation data, including the criteria breakdown, assessments, recommendations, and an array of `citations`.
-- `github_link` (STRING): A link to the code sample on GitHub.
+- `github_link` (STRING): A URL to the code sample on GitHub.
+- `raw_code` (STRING): The complete source code of the sample file.
+- `git_info_raw_json` (STRING): A JSON string containing the Git history of the file.
 - `evaluation_date` (DATE): The date the code quality evaluation was performed.
+- `last_updated_date` (DATE): The date the source file was last updated in the repository.

 ## 7. Deployment

-The application is designed to be deployed as a containerized application on Google Cloud.
-See `docs/deployment_instructions.md` for detailed deployment instructions.
+The application is designed to be deployed as a containerized application on Google Cloud Run.
+The `Dockerfile` specifies the container image, and the `cloudbuild.yaml` file defines the CI/CD pipeline for automated builds and deployments.
+For detailed instructions, see `docs/deployment_instructions.md`.